 The neighborhood Waikiki is the LGBTQ center of Honolulu.
 This is the place to be for great dining, relaxing beach vibes and queer nightlife.
 Stop at Scarlet Honolulu for a drink, to watch a drag show and dance the night away.
 Scarlet Honolulu is one of the main bars in Oahu for the queer community.

 Make sure to visit Waikiki Beach and Queen’s Surf beach too.
-And hike Diamond Head if you are looking for adventure and relax on the beach afterwards!
+And hike Diamond Head if you are looking for adventure and relax on the beach afterward!

 Good to know: Honolulu Pride is in October.